Message Transmission over Classical Quantum Channels with a Jammer with Side Information: Correlation as Resource

+Throughout the paper, all rates are defined, unless otherwise stated, under the average error criterion.

-\end{definition} Our scenario (when the jammer knows the input codeword) is already a challenging topic for classical arbitrarily varying channels.
-This has been analyzed by Sarwate in \cite{Sar}, where only random assisted capacity has been determined.
-The deterministic capacity formula, i.e., without additional resource, is even in the classical case an open problem.
-It has been shown by Ahlswede in \cite{Ahl0} that the classical capacity under maximal error criterion in this scenario contains the zero-error capacity of related discrete memoryless channels as a special case.
+Our scenario (when the jammer knows the input codeword) is already a challenging topic for classical arbitrarily varying channels.
+This has been analyzed by Sarwate in \cite{Sar}, where only the randomness assisted capacity has been determined.
+The deterministic capacity formula, i.e. without additional resource, is even in the classical case an open problem.
+It has been shown by Ahlswede in \cite{Ahl0} that the classical capacity under the maximal error criterion in this scenario contains the zero-error capacity of related discrete memoryless channels as a special case.
 A deterministic capacity formula for this is still unknown.
-In particular, \cite{Bo/Ca/Ca} shows a violation of Ahlswede dichotomy in our scenario.
+In particular, \cite{Bo/Ca/Ca} shows a violation of the Ahlswede dichotomy in our scenario.

-Coding for AVCQC is even much harder.
-Due to the non-commutativity of quantum operators, many techniques, concepts and methods of classical information theory, for instance, non-standard decoder and list decoding (which has been used in \cite{Sar}'s proof), may not be extended to quantum information theory.
-In \cite{Bo/Ca/Ca} we determined the random assisted capacities of AVCQCs when the jammer has access to the channel input. \begin{definition}
+Coding for AVCQC with an informed jammer is even harder.
+Due to the non-commutativity of quantum operators, many techniques, concepts and methods of classical information theory may not be extended to quantum information theory.
+For instance, it is still unknown how to extend list decoding, which has been used in \cite{Sar}'s proof, and non-standard decoder, to quantum information theory.
+In \cite{Bo/Ca/Ca} we determined the randomness assisted capacities of AVCQCs when the jammer has access to the channel input. \begin{definition}